sveltejs/kit/.changeset/shy-readers-help.md

 '@sveltejs/kit': patch
 ---

-[fix] no false positive warnings for fetch uses in firefox
+fix: no false positive warnings for fetch uses in firefox